kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ### Set Up Access Logs

 By default, Istio sidecar injection and Istio access logs are disabled in Kyma.

-With the following steps, you can analyze access logs of your workload in the default SAP Cloud Logging dashboards shipped for SAP BTP, Kyma runtime.
+To analyze access logs of your workload in the default SAP Cloud Logging dashboards shipped for SAP BTP, Kyma runtime, you must enable them:

 1. Enable Istio sidecar injection for your workload following [Enabling Istio Sidecar Injection](https://kyma-project.io/#/istio/user/operation-guides/02-20-enable-sidecar-injection)